Ban Pa: Electricity

 All households in Ban Pa subdistrict have access to the electricity grid of Provincial Electricity Authority (PEA).

 Communications

-There are more then twenty mobile top-up kiosks and two public phone booths and also one Thai Post office.
+There are more than twenty mobile top-up kiosks and two public phone booths and also one Thai Post office.

 Waterworks

 All households in Ban Pa subdistrict have access to the water network of Provincial Waterworks Authority (PWA).

 Economy

 The economy of Ban Pa is mainly based on crop (rice and corn) and livestock (chickens, cattle and pigs) production and fisheries.

 The following companies play a role in the employment service: